Gabriele Gast

 Gabriele Gast (born 2 March 1943) is a former double agent and East German spy.
 In 1973, Gast responded to a newspaper job advertisement purportedly placed by the Ministry for Foreign Affairs.
-On 1 November 1973, she started work with the West German intelligence service (the Bundesnachrichtendienst/BND).
+On 1 November 1973, she started to work with the West German intelligence service (the Bundesnachrichtendienst/BND).

 Background vetting undertaken by the BND had failed to identify that since 1968 Gast had been on the books of the East German HVA, the branch of the East German Ministry for State Security (Stasi) concerned with "foreign" intelligence.
 For an unknown reason, it was not till 1990, when she was "betrayed by a defector", that the West German Intelligence Service became aware of her espionage activities.